 Our Ethabuka and Cravens Peak reserves experienced large rainfall events in 2016 and 2017.
-We responded by mitigating the risk of wildfire through strategic prescribed burns over relatively small areas.
+We responded by mitigating the risk of bushfire through strategic prescribed burns over relatively small areas.

 We also have an important partnership with Birrliburu in the arid zone where we work closely with senior Traditional Owners and rangers to plan and implement prescribed burns.

-The difference between proactive, controlled burns and uncontrolled wildfires is stark.
+The difference between proactive, controlled burns and uncontrolled bushfires is stark.
 It’s often the difference between life and death for native species.

 Controlled burns are carried out in cooler conditions, often after recent rainfall, to create slow-moving, low-severity fires in carefully selected areas with appropriate vegetation communities.

 On our reserves we work closely with our ecologists and the latest research to recreate a mosaic pattern of fire histories, which supports biodiversity and fire-sensitive plant and animal species.
 These controlled burns in cool conditions can reduce fuel build-up in the undergrowth and help control weeds.

 Bushfires often start in hot, dry, windy weather and can quickly burn through weeds and undergrowth, gaining enough momentum to reach into tree canopies, destroying nesting hollows and food sources, killing small mammals and devastating ecosystems.